MUTATION

 GENE MUTATION (POINT MUTATION)

-- Different protein produced as the effect of mutation may not function as normal
+- As a result :- Change the amino acid sequence and thus, changes the protein- Different protein produced as the effect of mutation may not function as normal

 Classification of Gene mutation: